micharbet/CLE/doc/TipsAndTweaks.md

 the reloacation only if you _know_ what are you doing and why.

 Well, this is how.
-Basically the procedure is the same like in previous chapter (Deploying fo root).
+Basically the procedure is the same like in previous chapter (Deploying for root).
 Say you're going to use .config as the base:
 1. `mv .cle-YOURNAME .config/cle-YOURNAME`
 2. edit .bashrc file, find section starting CLE (should be at the end):
 ```